-Way back in 1973 Cynan Davies who was a Constable in the North Wales Police Training Department decided it would be a good idea if the young shiny Cadets were to indulge in some ‘adventure training’ as it was then called.
+The Snowdonia 7’s goes way back to 1973 when an officer in the North Wales Police Training Department decided it would be a good idea if the Police Cadets were to be able to undertake some ‘adventure training’ as it was then called.
 Being blessed with the Snowdonia National Park on the doorstep he chose the mountain environment as the location to develop them.

-Having got the Cadets learning about the mountains, equipment, map reading and hiking long distances, he decided that it would be a good idea challenge other force’s Cadets to a mountain test, an event that would test their fitness, teamwork and mountaincraft.
+Having got the Cadets learning about the mountains, equipment, map reading and hiking long distances, he decided that it would be a good idea challenge other force’s Cadets to a mountain test, an event that would test their Fitness, Teamwork and Endurance.

 He devised a seven summit route that they must complete which would truly test them physically, ensuring that they would need big helping of the above three attributes.

 Invitations went out and most forces entered a team of 4 Cadets to take on the challenge.
 Thus the race was thus born in the summer of ‘74, and was named the Snowdonia Seven Mountain Trial.

 The rules were simple, each team had to consist of 4 Cadets and each team had to remain together whilst traversing the route and visiting seven named summits.
 They had to carry a specific list of equipment and wear mountain boots, of a minimum weight of 2lbs each!
 This basic ethos of the event has remained to this day.